adarsh312/Airplane-Seating-algorithm/README.md

 # Airplane-Seating-algorithm
-A Java program to allocate seats for passengers based on given conditions.
+A Java program to allocate seats for passengers based on some given conditions.

 Conditions to be followed while allocating seats using java: